California: Top Personal Income Tax Mistakes and How to Avoid Them

 First, check your records for all tax payments you've made to the FTB for the tax year in question.
 Then take a look at last year's return to check whether you requested that any amount of that year's refund be applied to this year's estimated tax.
 The information should appear on line 95 on Form 540, the California Resident Income Tax Return, or line 102 on Form 540NR, the California Nonresident or Part-Year Resident return long form.
 Add this amount to the payments you made.

 Now compare the total to California's record of your payments at ftb.ca.gov under the "My FTB Account" link to make sure that they match.
-You can call the FTB at 1-800-852-5711 if you believe the state's amount is incorrect.
+You can call the FTB at 1-800-852-5711 if you believe the state's amount on your W-2 is incorrect.

 Be sure you have proof of all the payments you made.
 You can also include a letter and proof of all payments when you submit your return.